sindresorhus/type-fest/readme.md

 ### Utilities

 - [`Except`](source/except.d.ts) - Create a type from an object type without certain keys.
-This type is a stricter version of [`Omit`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-5.html#the-omit-helper-type).
+This is a stricter version of [`Omit`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-5.html#the-omit-helper-type).
 - [`Mutable`](source/mutable.d.ts) - Convert an object with `readonly` properties into a mutable object.
 Inverse of `Readonly<T>`.
 - [`Merge`](source/merge.d.ts) - Merge two types into a new type.
 Keys of the second type overrides keys of the first type.
 - [`MergeExclusive`](source/merge-exclusive.d.ts) - Create a type that has mutually exclusive properties.